TauGuide/tau-guide-documents/docs/tauchain-agoras-faqs.md

 ### 12. Can Tau-chain's code be stolen?

-**_Is it possible for another more established project to steal Tau-chain's code as it's open source?
+**_Is it possible for another more established project to steal Tauchain's code as it's open source?
 Do we have steps to prevent this?_**

 _Ohad:_ Generally speaking, stealing code to compete in the same market is not a successful business strategy as you're always a few steps behind.
 Additionally, you can only steal what's visible so far as opposed to the total vision which is not yet all coded. <br><br>